Insulation Materials Market Report – World

 Which insulation types are consumed the most?

-More than half of the global demand for insulation materials is currently satisfied by mineral wool, i.e. glass wool and rock wool.
+More than half of global demand for insulation materials currently comes from mineral wool, that is, glass wool and stone wool.
+EPS, XPS, and PUR/PIR are also analyzed in detail.

 1 Market Data: World and Regions